rosanna20736/inspireWiT-report/index.md

 <iframe style="width: 960px; height: 600px" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTVt0YE87fXQkQJg5_sL2qk87_1xPSvM5VeImlDotsfsz5Apd714OaLihEkYDV-h9LBD7dxdDi81zhA/pubhtml?widget=true&amp;headers=false"></iframe>

-## What people thought
+## Our feedback highlights

 Feedback from the event has been really positive.
-In particular, we had a huge amount of involvement on twitter - we collected the highlights [here](https://twitter.com/i/moments/982925267114053633)
+In particular, we had a huge amount of involvement on twitter - we collected the :purple_heart: highlights :purple_heart: [here](https://twitter.com/i/moments/982925267114053633)

 Here are some of our favourite quotes from the above tweets and from our feedback form: